 - Expectancy: What employees expect from their own efforts

-- Instrumentality: It is about the employee’s performance being good enough to achieve the desired result
+- Instrumentality: It is about the employee’s performance is good enough to achieve the desired result

 - Valence: What an individual employee values and what his needs and desires are

 Nudge theory credited to American academicians Richard H Thaler and Cass R Sunstein motivates employees to make decisions that are in their broad self-interest.
-Organizations can gauge how each of their employees think and make it easier for them to choose what is best for them, their families and society.
-Nudge theory can also be used to explore and understand influences on how people behave, especially looking at negative influences, with a view to get rid of them.
+Organizations can gauge how each of their employees thinks and make it easier for them to choose what is best for them, their families, and society.
+Nudge theory can also be used to explore and understand influences on how people behave, especially looking at negative influences, with a view to getting rid of them.
 This theory clearly accepts that people have certain attitudes and capabilities and considers it a part of human tendencies.

 On the basis of Nudge theory, employees can be helped to:

 by being offered relevant choices that contribute to these outcomes.